The 80/20 Rule is one of the most powerful ideas you can use in most aspects of business.

 It’s very simple to learn DOS.
 Here are the steps:

-1) Pick a new that you’re considering taking on.
+1) Pick a new goal or thing that you’re considering taking on.

 2) List out the dangers of taking on such a project.

 3) List out the opportunities of taking on such a project.

 4) List out the strengths of taking on such a project.